 Virtual Meetings

 Virtual meetings are a great opportunity to provide instructor/student and student/student interaction and to present information in a format not otherwise possible in the online format.
 We strongly encourage you to consider ways you might be able to incorporate this tool into your classroom.
-The tool we use for virtual meetings is Zoom.
-To obtain a Zoom account the chair or administrative assistant must fill out a Computer Resource Request form.
+The primary tool we use for virtual meetings is InSpace, which is integrated in your Canvas course menu.
+Instructors may also use Zoom via a Southeastern account, though available SE licensed accounts are limited.
+To obtain a SE Zoom account the chair or administrative assistant must fill out a Computer Resource Request form.
 Accounts are often provided in as little as 24 hours.
 You should watch your email for account activation information sent from Zoom.
 The account must be activated within 30 days.

 Virtual meetings are not universally required but are required by some departments.
 Virtual meetings can be used for class meetings, tutoring, or virtual office hours.
 If you hold class meetings in an online class, you cannot require that all students attend at a particular time; however, you can require that all students must watch the recording if they are unable to attend live.
 We recommend using a survey during the first week to find a time that fits the schedules of the most students.
 Be sure to include virtual meetings in the outline on the front of the weekly folder and place the meeting link in an item inside the weekly folder.
-After the session, don’t forget to post the recording.
-We suggest adding the recording to the same item where you posted the link.
+After the session, don’t forget to post the recording and inform students where they can access it.
+For InSpace, the recording will be located in that course menu link.
+For Zoom, we suggest adding the recording to the same item where you posted the link.
 You may also want to send announcements with the link and/or recording in an announcement.
 To ensure that students have time to watch the recording, we recommend that any assignments which require information obtained in the Zoom video be due at least 48 hours after the live session.

 Orientation Requirement

-We have noticed that most 8-week courses spend the first week reviewing the syllabus and providing orientation information.
-To reduce the need for these multiplied efforts, we are providing orientation to all students in hopes that you may jump immediately into course content in the first week of class.
-If you are teaching a 7-week course, your course will be made available to students one full week in advance.
-During that time, they should submit proof that they have completed the orientation and should review your syllabus.
+Your courses will be made available to students one full week in advance.
+During that time, they should submit proof that they have completed the GOLD orientation and should review your syllabus.
 We recommend making suggestions to students in Start Here of other ways they could get ahead during that week as well, such as suggested readings.

-Publisher content can and should be linked to the Blackboard classroom.
-Individual assignments from the publisher site can and should be directly linked into the weekly folders.
-Please understand, though, that those links will not copy to a new course.
+Publisher content can and should be linked to the Canvas classroom.
+Individual assignments from the publisher site can and should be directly linked into the course modules.
+Please understand, though, that those links may not copy to a new course.
 If you are working in a shell course that will later be copied into the course where we will load students, the links will break in the copy process.
-If this applies to your course, please request the actual course with the correct semester code before linking the publisher content into the weekly folders.
+If this applies to your course, please request the actual course with the correct semester code before linking the publisher content into the modules.
 For more information, contact CIDT at cidt@se.edu.

 When CIDT reviews your course, we will look for the following: